Skip to main content

 Dry Cleaning & Carpet Cleaning Toxins

-The U.S. Centers for Disease Control and Prevention (CDC) warns of possible damage to liver and kidney when using certain dry cleaning and carpet cleaning products.
-Some commonly used products contain perchloroethylene, a popular dry cleaning cancer causing chemical linked to nausea, dizziness and fatigue.
+The U.S. Centers for Disease Control and Prevention (CDC) warns of possible damage to the bladder, liver and kidneys when using certain dry cleaning and carpet cleaning products.
+Some commonly used products contain perchloroethylene (PERC or PCE), a popular dry cleaning cancer causing chemical linked to nausea, dizziness and fatigue.

 Naphthalene, a solvent used to dissolve dirt accumulated in carpets, is considered dangerous to the human central nervous system and is potentially carcinogenic.
 Some of the solvents used for carpet cleaning contain Butyloxy ethanol, potentially causing damage to the liver, central nervous system and kidneys.
 Other toxins may include: